Bryntum

 },

-Here we set a listener on our Bryntum Gantt to listen for any changes to the Gantt’s data store.
-This will fire an "add" event whenever a Gantt item is created, an "update" event when an item is updated, and a "remove" event whenever an item is deleted.
+Here, we set a listener on our Bryntum Gantt to listen for any changes to the Gantt’s data store and to fire an "add" event when a Gantt item is created, an "update" event when an item is updated, and a "remove" event when an item is deleted.

 The item retrieved from the dataChange listener also carries event data about the specific Gantt item that has been altered.
-We’ll use the event data to identify which item is being altered and what’s being changed.
+We use the event data to identify the altered item and how it has been changed.

-Add the following code below the createGantt function in the main.js file:
+Add the following code to the main.js file, below the createGantt function:

 function updateMonday(event) {